 The history of the Natural History Museum in London is of course entangled with the emergence of Darwin’s ideas, after all it was the museum’s Superintendent, the eminent anatomist Richard Owen who, behind the scenes, had provided Samuel Wilberforce with the arguments to try and oppose Darwin’s Bulldog, Thomas H Huxley, in the ‘Great debate’ at the Oxford meeting of the British Association.

 The grand staircase of this hall had been the location of a Portland Stone statue of Darwin that had been commission on his death.
 Directly behind this staircase, on the mezzanine level, is an inner ‘chapel’ gallery which connects between the east and west balconies.
-It was here that a proposal by Dr Bob Bloomfield to create a contemporary response using the ceiling of the restored mezzanine ‘chapel’ could be used to honour Darwin.
-Bob invited seventeen leading UK Gallery Directors, curators and critics of the contemporary arts to propose artists who might fulfil the challenge.
+It was here that a proposal by Dr Bob Bloomfield, to create a contemporary response using the ceiling of the restored mezzanine ‘chapel’, could be used to honour Darwin.
+Bob invited seventeen leading UK Gallery Directors, curators and critics of the contemporary arts to propose artists who might fulfill the challenge.
 Forty artists were placed on a long-list, and a panel of arts experts, museum experts and scientists reduced these to a short list of 10 artist, among them were two previous Turner Prize Winners and other Turner Prize nominees.
 Each agreed to prepare a concept proposal which was exhibited in a pubic exhibition in the summer of 2008.
 Darwin’s Canopy, curated by Bergit Arends, encouraged visitors to offer views – which were taken into account when the selection panel reconvened.